 - Some departments maintain additional student records separate from the university-wide departments.
-A list of the academic departments that may have records and their locations can be obtained from the Dean‘s Office of the school or college in which the department is located, or from the Registrar‘s Office.
+A list of the academic departments that may have records and their locations can be obtained from the Dean’s Office of the school or college in which the department is located, or from the Office of the Registrar.

-A student's record is open to the student, except as listed below.
-Any reference to student records or to access to student records in this document is subject to these exceptions.
+Record Access and Exceptions: A student’s record is open to the student, except as listed below.
+Any reference to student records or to access to student records in this document is subject to these exceptions:

 - Records compiled by campus security solely for the purposes of law enforcement.

 - Student education records are open to university officials who have a legitimate educational interest in the information contained in the records.

 - A university official is an employee or other agent of the university.
 A university official may also be a person or company with whom the university has contracted to carry out a function on the university‘s behalf.

 - The determination of a legitimate educational interest will be made by the person responsible for the maintenance of the record.
 This determination will be made scrupulously and with respect for the individual whose records are involved.
 A legitimate educational interest requires that the individual seeking access must have the requested information to perform a job function.

 Conditions of Access Waivers for Student References: To ensure the confidentiality of references, certain documents may carry waivers signed by the student relinquishing the right of access to the document.
 Waivers are subject to the following conditions: